GFuks27750/DataCollectionTool/README.md

 ## Usage

 1. Type an amount of pictures you want to take.
-1. Specify a name for a catalog where pictures will be saved (in this specific tool, catalogs are named using only a single letter, becuase it's also used as a decision atribute in clasificator).
+1. Specify a name for a catalog where pictures will be saved (in this specific tool, catalogs are named using only a single letter, becuase it's also used as a decision attribute in classificator).
 1. Press space bar to begin.
 1. Done!
 Your pictures are now saved.
 1. (Optional) Repeat.